History of private equity and venture capital: Origins after WWII

-Early venture capital and the growth of Silicon Valley (1959–1981)
+Growth of Silicon Valley (1959–1981)

 During the 1960s and 1970s, venture capital firms focused their investment activity primarily on starting and expanding companies.
 More often than not, these companies were exploiting breakthroughs in electronic, medical or data-processing technology.
 As a result, venture capital came to be almost synonymous with technology finance.

 It is commonly noted that the first venture-backed startup was Fairchild Semiconductor (which produced the first commercially practicable integrated circuit), funded in late 1957 by a loan from Sherman Fairchild's Fairchild Camera with the help of Arthur Rock, an early venture capitalist with the firm of Hayden Stone in New York (which received 20% of the equity of the newly formed company).
 Another early VC firm was Venrock Associates.
 Venrock was founded in 1969 by Laurance S. Rockefeller, the fourth of John D. Rockefeller's six children as a way to allow other Rockefeller children to develop exposure to venture capital investments.

 It was also in the 1960s that the common form of private equity fund, still in use today, emerged.
 Private equity firms organized limited partnerships to hold investments in which the investment professionals served as general partner and the investors, who were passive limited partners, put up the capital.
 The compensation structure, still in use today, also emerged with limited partners paying an annual management fee of 1–2% and a carried interest typically representing up to 20% of the profits of the partnership.

-An early West Coast venture capital company was Draper and Johnson Investment Company, formed in 1962 by William Henry Draper III and Franklin P. Johnson, Jr. In 1964 Bill Draper and Paul Wythes founded Sutter Hill Ventures, and Pitch Johnson formed Asset Management Company.
+An early West Coast venture capital company was Draper and Johnson Investment Company, formed in 1962 by William Henry Draper III and Franklin P. Johnson Jr. In 1964 Bill Draper and Paul Wythes founded Sutter Hill Ventures, and Pitch Johnson formed Asset Management Company.